techniq/layerchart/docs/src/content/guides/transform.md

 :example{ component="Pack" name="basic" }

+Load progressively more detailed data as the user zooms in, using the visible domain to sample the appropriate level of detail:

+:example{ component="LineChart" name="pan-zoom-dynamic-data" }

 ## Constraints

 Constraints limit how far users can zoom and pan.
 They work across all modes.